 Oak Ridge Military Academy caters to girls and boys in grades seven through twelve.
-The school is located in Oak Ridge, NC and was founded in 1652, making it the second oldest military school in the United States.
+The school is located in Oak Ridge, NC and was founded in 1852, making it the oldest military school in the United States.
 While the school is coed, boys and girls participate in separate programs.
-Academically, the school offers an 11 to 1 student-teacher ratio.
+Academically, the school offers a 5 to 1 student-teacher ratio.
 Cadets may also participate in JROTC and a variety of athletic programs outside of the classroom.
-Tuition and fees cost approximately $27,000 a year.
+Tuition and fees cost approximately $32,000 a year.

 Culver Academy, located in Culver, IN, is grouped into two different schools: Culver Military Academy and Culver Girls Academy.
-Both academies focus on rigorous curriculum, discipline and leadership, but the girls academy takes a more nurturing approach than the style of the all male military academy.
+Both academies focus on rigorous curriculum, discipline, and leadership, but the girls' academy takes a more nurturing approach than the style of the all-male military academy.
 As cadets, students are given the opportunity to take on leadership positions and demonstrate skills to earn ranks and be promoted within the school's structure.
-Cadets also face daily room inspections and are required to participate in a daily athletic activity.
-Tuition and fees cost $38,000 a year along with an additional $2,000 for uniforms.
+Cadets also face daily room inspections and are required to participate in daily athletic activity.
+Tuition and fees cost about $49,700 a year along with an additional $1,200 to 2,300 for uniforms.

 Massanutten Military Academy

 Located in Woodstock, VA, Massanutten Military Academy was established in 1899 and educates boys and girls in grades seven through twelve.
 Students have the opportunity to earn a standard high school diploma or a college preparatory diploma.
 They may also participate in the school's JROTC program to earn high school credit.
 Aside from the academic curriculum, students have multiple athletic and artistic opportunities available to them.
 Tuition costs approximately $29,000 a year, with an additional $3,000 required for books and uniforms.
 Returning students pay a discounted rate.

 Teen Military School Curriculum